 Engineering Permit and Inspection Scheduling Process

-As of Aug.
-4, 2014, Engineering permits (general and utility public improvement permits) will require a minum of 24 hours for processing.
-Permits that are more complex or include multiple locations may require up to 48 hours for processing.
+Engineering permits (general and utility) require a minum of 24 hours for processing.
+Permits that are complex or include multiple locations may require up to 48 hours for processing.
 Fully completed permit applications and supporting documents including traffic control plans if necessary, can be dropped off at Engineering, 2nd Floor of City Hall, 8101 Ralston Road.
 The applicant will be notified as soon as the permit is ready.